 Nerve Growth Factor (NGF) stimulation is the main mechanism.
 Hericenones (from the fruiting body) and erinacines (from the mycelium under specific lab conditions) can cross the blood-brain barrier and stimulate NGF production — the protein that supports neuron growth and maintenance.
 This is well-established in cell and animal studies, and it’s why lion’s mane gets called a “nootropic.”

-The 2009 Japan trial is the cleanest human evidence.
-Mori et al. gave 30 older adults with mild cognitive impairment either 3 grams of lion’s mane fruiting body powder daily or placebo for 16 weeks.
-The supplement group showed statistically significant improvements on a standardized cognitive function scale; the benefit faded a month after supplementation stopped.
-Small study, but it’s the strongest human evidence we have — and notably it used fruiting body at clinical dose, not 200mg of mycelium-on-grain.
+The strongest human evidence is a small Japanese trial — not large-scale efficacy in healthy adults.
+The cleanest published study (Mori et al. 2009) enrolled roughly 30 older adults with mild cognitive impairment and gave them either about 3 grams of lion’s mane fruiting body powder daily or placebo for 16 weeks.
+The supplement group showed statistically significant improvements on a standardized cognitive function scale, and the benefit faded after supplementation stopped.
+It’s a small MCI-population study — the strongest human data we have, but not proof of a big cognitive boost in neurotypical adults.

 What it doesn’t do: Make you smarter on day one.
 Replace caffeine.
 Cure ADHD.
-Cognitive effects in human trials are measurable but subtle — improvements in working memory and processing speed over weeks to months, not the instant boost TikTok ads promise.
-The mood angle (reduced anxiety in a 2010 study of menopausal women) is suggestive but underpowered.
+Available human trials on lion’s mane suggest modest cognitive improvements in older adults with mild cognitive complaints — improvements in working memory and processing speed over weeks to months, not the instant boost TikTok ads promise.
+An early small trial reported reduced anxiety and irritability in menopausal women, but it’s underpowered and hasn’t been replicated at scale.
 Expect modest, gradual changes if you respond at all.

 Dosing: 1–3g Daily of Real Fruiting Body

-The dose that shows up in human trials is 1–3 grams of fruiting body powder per day, or roughly 500–1,000mg of an 8:1 to 10:1 fruiting body extract.
-That’s the studied range.
+The dose that shows up in the available human trial data is roughly 1–3 grams of fruiting body powder per day, or roughly 500–1,000mg of an 8:1 to 10:1 fruiting body extract.
+That’s the range the published literature has looked at — mostly in older adults with mild cognitive complaints, not healthy 25-year-olds.

 Translated to gummies: 200mg of 10:1 fruiting body extract (TRIP’s spec) equals about 2g of raw fruiting body — right in the studied range.
 A gummy with 175mg of unspecified extract or 1g of mycelium-on-grain biomass falls well below it.